bartmeuris/apt-packageserver/README.md

 $ ./packageserver.sh --generategpg
 $
 ```
-Now make sure your `TARGETDIR` is server by a webserver.
+Now make sure your `TARGETDIR` is served by a webserver.

-To add packages, put them in your incoming directory, and run the `packageserver.sh` script again.
+To add packages, put them in your incoming directory, and run the `packageserver.sh` script again without any packages.
 They should be added automatically.

-You can also run:
+If you manually want to specify the files on the commandline, you can do this with the following command:
 ```
 $ ./packageserver.sh precise /path/to/mypackage-1.0.deb
 ```
+Where `precise` is the distribution, or if you want to add to all distributions configured, specify `all`.
 This should sign the package and import it in your repository.

 ## Getting started